batoolfatima2135/Air-Pollution/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge and give credit to the Microverse for providing the documentation and project spec that made this project doable.
+I would like to acknowledge and give credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) on behance for the Original design and Microverse for providing the documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>